It’s time to teach your child to wipe. But how?

 No one had explained to me how to teach a child to wipe and everyone I asked had the same puzzled look or couldn’t remember from their days in the toileting years.
 “It sort of happens.”
 “They just learn.”
 “They’ll figure it out.”

 I’m all for child-led learning – trust me, it’s literally my life’s work – but when poop is involved, that’s where I guess I draw the child-led line.
-I’d like to have a solid hand in this learning process.
-My carpet, laundry, gag reflex all depends on it.
+I’d like to be a staring player in this learning process.
+My carpet, laundry, and gag reflex all depend on it.

 Before starting this process with my oldest, I came up with a game plan.
 Turns out, I’m a pretty good planner and what I came up with has been the process for all of my kids, many of my friends’ kids, and lots more families who have dared to DM some lady on the Internet asking for a wiping tutorial (so much respect for those people – that takes guts).